phoenix-rtos/phoenix-rtos-doc/coding/index.md

 }
 ```

-A space should be used after a keyword of the conditional instruction.
-Opening and closing braces should be always used.
-The opening brace should be put in the same line as the keyword of the conditional instruction.
-The closing brace should
-be placed after the last line of the conditional instruction in a new line.

 ## Type definition
+### PS-CODE-048

-New types can only be defined if it is absolutely necessary. if `typedef` is used for a structure/union, structure/union
+New types should only be defined if it is absolutely necessary.

+### PS-CODE-049
-should be left anonymous if possible:
+if `typedef` is used for a structure/union, structure/union should be left anonymous if possible:

+### Example
 ```c
 typedef struct {
     int foo;